The idea of AI-izing a recruitment platform is actually not complicated:

 Just as securities companies profit from commissions and naturally want clients to trade frequently rather than hold long-term; recruitment platforms also want you to keep refreshing, keep searching for better, not "get it done in one go."

-Therefore, AI improving matching efficiency essentially compresses the platform's profit margins.
+Therefore, the essence of AI improving matching efficiency is compressing the platform's profit margin.
 The more accurate the AI, the more it undermines the platform's strategy of extending the transaction cycle.

-Creating Anxiety Is the Social Mechanism Platforms Rely On
+Creating Anxiety is the Social Mechanism Platforms Rely on for Survival

-Sociologist Zygmunt Bauman proposed an important view: "Modern society is a system where uncertainty is institutionally manufactured."
-Recruitment platforms are a perfect example of this theory.
+Sociologist Zygmunt Bauman proposed an important point: "Modern society is a system where uncertainty is institutionally manufactured."
+Recruitment platforms are an excellent example of this theory.

 1. Creating Mobility Anxiety